phoenixhaleofficial/phoenixhaleofficial.github.io/README.md

 # Phoenix Mark Hale - Monochrome Resonance

-Welcome to the official website repository for Phoenix Mark Hale and Monochrome Resonance.
+Welcome to the official website repository for Phoenix Mark Hale's website.

 ## About